July 31st

 Meaning of the subhAShita:

-As long as the body is healthy, as long as death is far away (when younger), perform deeds beneficial for the soul.
+So long as the body is healthy, (and) so long as death is far away (when younger), perform deeds beneficial for the soul.
 What can (one) do at the end of life (when death is near)?

 Commentary: